Marvin-Remiigius/Masai_June_25_Hackathon/README.md

 ## Project Overview

 **Spot the Scam** is a Streamlit-based web application that detects fraudulent job postings using machine learning.
-The app is designed to help users identify scam job listings by analyzing text features and leveraging advanced resampling techniques to address severe class imbalance (95% real, 5% fake jobs).
+The app helps users identify scam job listings by analyzing text features and leveraging advanced resampling techniques to address severe class imbalance (95% real, 5% fake jobs).
 It provides interactive analytics, single and bulk prediction, and visualizations to support decision-making.

 ---